 Students are expected to attend all scheduled lectures and lab meetings.
 By signing up for the class it is understood that the student has checked for ANY significant recurring conflicts with lecture and laboratory meeting times (including work, family, or any other commitments).
 No exceptions can be made for attendance requirements as this will be unfair to the other students.
 The progressive nature of the class means that perfect attendance is recommended if a good grade is desired.
 No more than three excused absences for valid reasons are allowed and documentation should be submitted for each absence.
-Class participation is graded based on attendance, faculty and graduate assistant observation and involvement in class activities.
+Class participation is graded based on attendance, faculty and graduate assistant observation and involvement in class activities including invited talks and IEEE meetings.